arquivo/bing-search/README.md

 -t or --freshness         --> Day, Week, or Month.
 -n or --results_number    --> Number of results returned.
 -o or --offset            --> Indicates the number of search results to skip before returning results.
+-f or --sortBy            --> Date or Relevance.
+Only used on news and can not be used.
+Since is already set by default using both.
 </pre>

 ### Explication of the parameters and relations between them